jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 Effectively this management is inefficient as Apach' cooks spend a good part of their days doing nothing more than waiting, they are truly **idle**.
 On a good day, they might work **15 minutes** per hour, it gives them enough time to **sleep** half of the day.
 Dare not to say that they are sloth, they are actually very skillful employees limited by the company's strategy, a strategy issued by the administration.

+If this workload management seems counterintuitive, it actually reflects the architecture behind a synchronous web-server.
+Let's see how we could compare Apach' Hut with their online infrastructure.

+##### In the datacenter:

 #### **Ngin O' Pepperonix** solution:

 ![Ngin O' Pepperonix Strategy Scheme]({filename}/images/nginxopepperoni.svg)